 Is T. mcraeensis a Tyrannosaurus?
 And what about the Javelina Tyrannosaurus?
 Because T. mcraeensis (Dalman et al., 2024) is many millions of years younger than the first TT-zone Tyrannosaurus, T. imperator, lacks a deep posterior dentary retaining the more basal tyrannosaurid condition, and the lacrimal critical to identifying tyrannosaurins is absent, hence its placement in the genus is problematic.
 The issue awaits additional remains from the lower Hall Lake Formation for resolution.

-Fragmentary, large tyrannosaur specimens from the late Maastrichtian, Edmontonian middle Javelina Formation may be compatible with being Tyrannosaurus, but not necessarily a named species (Lawson, 1976; Wick, 2014; Dalman et al., 2022; Paul et al., 2022: Supplementary information; Longrich & Saitta, 2024).
+Fragmentary, large tyrannosaur specimens from the late Maastrichtian, Edmontonian middle Javelina Formation may be compatible with being Tyrannosaurus, but not necessarily a named species (Lawson, 1976; Wick, 2014; Dalman et al., 2022; Paul et al., 2022, Supplementary Information; Longrich & Saitta, 2024).
 The low maxillary tooth count of the subadult of about 3 tonnes is appropriate for the genus as far as is known.
 The thin interfenestral pillar is outside the T. imperator zone, it suggests the T. rex or even more the T. regina condition.
 But being considerably older than the TT-zone fossils, and the maxilla having a short anterior section (Ford pers. comm.), indicates that these remains are not assignable to a named species.

 For discussion of other fragmentary remains see Supplementary Information for Paul et al. (2022).